mpeterv/luacheck/doc/_sources/warnings.txt

 List of warnings
 ================

 Warnings produced by Luacheck are categorized using three-digit warning codes.
-Warning codes can be displayed in CLI output using ``--codes`` CLI option or ``code`` config option.
+Warning codes can be displayed in CLI output using ``--codes`` CLI option or ``codes`` config option.
+Errors also have codes starting with zero.

 ==== =============================================
 Code Description
 ==== =============================================
+011  A syntax error.
+021  An invalid inline option.
+022  An upaired inline push directive.
+023  An upaired inline pop directive.
 111  Setting an undefined global variable.
 112  Mutating an undefined global variable.
 113  Accessing an undefined global variable.